DevExpress/dotnet-eud/interface-elements-for-web/articles/card-view/selection-and-navigation/select-cards.md

 legacyId: 115287
 ---
 # Select Cards
-If multiple card selection is allowed by the application vendor, you can select multiple cards by doing one of the following.
+You can select multiple cards as follows:
-* Click a card while holding the CTRL key.
-This toggles a card's selected state without affecting other cards.
+* Click a card while holding the CTRL key to toggle the card's selected state.
-* If selection check boxes are visible, check cards that need to be selected.
+* Click **Select** to toggle the card's selected state.
+* Select and clear a card's checkbox to select and unselect it.

-To select all cards between the clicked card and the previously focused card, click a card while holding the SHIFT key.
+You can select contiguous cards by clicking the first card and the last card while holding down the SHIFT key.
 In this case, the previous selection is cleared.

 ![EUD_CardView_Selection](../../../images/img121528.png)